mui/material-ui/docs/src/pages/customization/typography/typography.md

 <p class="description">The theme provides a set of type sizes that work well together, and also with the layout grid.</p>

-The following example demonstrates how to changethe typography default values – in this case, the font family.
+The following example demonstrates how to change the typography default values – in this case, the font family.
-If you want to learn more about typography, you can check out [the typography section](/style/typography/).
+If you want to learn more about typography, you can check out [the typography component](/components/typography/).

 {{"demo": "pages/customization/typography/TypographyTheme.js"}}